zchen11611/EE629/source/_posts/index.md

 description:
 ---

-In this page I will share my weekly reports, course project and any other contributions.
+This webpage I will share my weekly reports, course project and any other contributions.
 All can be accessed using the top navigation menu:

-The weekly reports page will be about my weekly work on the Internet of Things course (EE-629).
+The weekly reports page will be about my weekly work on the Internet of Things course (EE-629) and I will record the content of my weekly study.

 The GitHub page will have a link to access my repository.